 - MCAT Blog, MCAT Prep

 Are you thinking about including MCAT prep in your freshman year?
-This means you’ve already made the huge decision to be a pre-med!
+This means you’ve already made the huge decision to be a pre-med student!
 This is an exciting and nerve-wracking time.
 Balancing your volunteering, science classes, and campus life can be quite a challenge.
-You know you eventually have to take the MCAT but aren’t exactly sure what, if anything, you should be doing now.
+You know you eventually have to take the MCAT exam but aren’t exactly sure what, if anything, you should be doing now.

 First, let’s talk about when you should take the MCAT so that you know when to start studying for MCAT.
 You should realistically plan to take the MCAT in the spring semester of your junior year.
 Of course, everyone’s timeline is slightly different and there’s no mandate that says you must take it your junior year.
 Err on the side of caution and take your MCAT when you feel ready—which, as you might have guessed, is definitely not your freshman year.
 When to start studying for MCAT really depends on your personal MCAT study plan.
-Fortunately, there are things you can do as a pre-med freshman that will set you up for later success on the MCAT, as well as your entire undergrad career.
+Fortunately, there are things you can do as a pre-med freshman that will set you up for later success on the MCAT exam, as well as your entire undergrad career.

 It’s important to understand upfront that the MCAT, is a mile wide but an inch deep.
 That means that many of your undergrad classes are going to cover a lot of material that either isn’t directly tested on the MCAT or isn’t tested in as much detail.
 That doesn’t mean you should rest easy, but it does mean that you should go into your classes with a good idea as to what is on the MCAT.

-But how will you remember that material two or three years later when you take the MCAT?
+But how will you remember that material two or three years later for your MCAT test date?
 Research has shown us that the key to long term recall is spaced repetition, the idea that you need to review things at regular and increasing intervals in order to store those facts in your long-term memory.
 If you simply cram for an exam, and then never review the material again, you will probably forget everything you “learned” shortly after your semester is over.
 That would certainly not be the best test prep strategy, especially for this important standardized test.

 You make your electronic flashcards based on your class/textbook notes.
-While it may take some time to create, these flashcards will help you on your current tests and quizzes, as well as the MCAT later.
+While it may take some time to create, these flashcards will help you on your current tests and quizzes, as well as the actual MCAT later.
 Following the AAMC topics list and the syllabi in your classes, you can begin tagging flashcards that cover MCAT topics with the tag “MCAT.”
 Once your semester ends you can compile all of the different MCAT topic flashcards to a single deck of cards and continue to review those as you move into your next semester.
 You can even use the flashcard as a practice question!
-You now have a manageable database of high-yield flashcards, created by you, for you, for free!
+You now have a manageable database of high-yield flashcards, created by you, for you, for free, as a student.